solunaire/Vectrize/README.md

 # Primitive-Android
 A mobile version of the Primitive library developed by @fogleman to generate SVG images from raster ones.
-Developed by @mathnerdrk and @jordanbuchman
+Developed by @rahulk64 and @jordanbuchman

 # What It Does
 This app reproduces images with geometric primitives, saved in vector format.